Muhammad1215/first_try/readme.md

-hi, this is Bilal and I'm currently attending Gitworkshop
+hi, this is Bilal and I'm currently attending Gitworkshop and currently it's 15:40